King's Cross (song): Video

 For the Pet Shop Boys' first tour in 1989, filmmaker Derek Jarman created video projections to be shown during the performance of different songs, including "King's Cross".
 Some of the footage came from the 1987 music video for "Rent", featuring Chris Lowe disembarking from a train at King's Cross.
 Jarman returned to the station in 1989, after the fire, to shoot more film, using Super 8 blown up to 70mm.
 In a talk on Derek Jarman at UCL Urban Lab, Ben Campkin described the projection for "King's Cross":

 The haunting black and white footage of King's Cross produced in '87 and '89 by Jarman and his collaborators echoes the elegiac atmosphere of the Pet Shop Boys' song, and the sense of suspension and disorientation.
 We follow the unpredictable handheld camera as it judders and sways from the iconic mid-nineteenth-century gasworks, enclosed by a barbed-wire fence, through a street filled with market stalls and litter, into the crowded underground foyer, ending on a train leaving London.
 Different scenes are superimposed, distorting time and space through montage.
 The screen is bleached white, then dark and obscure.
 Traces leak from one scene to the next as one vignette folds into another.
 1987 and 1989 collapse into one.

 The tour films were made available in 1993 on the video compilation Projections.

 Live performances

 In addition to the 1989 tour, "King's Cross" was performed on the 1994 Discovery Tour, released on CD and DVD as Discovery: Live in Rio 1994, and on the 2009–2010 Pandemonium Tour, also released on CD and DVD.
+The song was also performed during the Obscure concerts in 2026.